EDA’s Tech Hubs Program: A Consortium-Approach to Regional Growth

 10. Advanced materials science, including composites 2D materials, other next-generation materials, and related manufacturing technologies.

-Engaging Underserved and Underrepresented Communities:
+Engaging Underserved and Underrepresented Communities

 The Tech Hubs Program recognizes the importance of diversity and inclusion in driving innovation and economic growth.
 Successful applicants will be expected to pursue specific strategies to increase the diversity, accessibility, and equity of the innovation economy.
 This includes active engagement of underserved communities and populations in planning processes, with a focus on geographic diversity that spans both rural and urban areas.

-Leveraging EcoMap Technologies:
+Leveraging EcoMap Technologies

 As you prepare your Tech Hubs Program application, keep EcoMap in mind.
 EcoMap Technologies allows you to map and visualize your regional innovation assets, assess coordination and planning activities, and demonstrate the potential of your ecosystem.
 This is a critical foundational step to understanding what you have – and importantly – what is still missing.
 As your innovation ecosystem is sure to grow each day, EcoMap will help you continue to make sense of all the key players and resources available across your KTFAs.